porres/pd-cyclone/README.md

 Cyclone was originally part of the MiXed library (also written by cyclone's original author Krzysztof Czaja).
 The original repository of MiXed, containing cyclone and more (such as 'toxy , 'ViCious', 'riddle') resides at <https://svn.code.sf.net/p/pure-data/svn/trunk/externals/miXed/cyclone> and the migrated repository: <https://git.puredata.info/cgit/svn2git/libraries/miXed.git/>.

-Cyclone used to have a webpage that no longer exists, but a copy of it from its last state is available here:  <http://fjkraan.home.xs4all.nl/digaud/puredata/cyclone/cyclone_site/cyclone.html> - where you can find the cyclone version 0.1-Alpha54 from 2005 for download.
+Krzysztof Czaja had a webpage for cyclone that no longer exists, but a copy of it from its last state is available here:  <http://fjkraan.home.xs4all.nl/digaud/puredata/cyclone/cyclone_site/cyclone.html> - where you can find the cyclone version 0.1-Alpha54 from 2005 for download.

-The 0.1-Alpha55 version of cyclone is found in Pd-Extended, such as in Pd-Extened 0.42-5 from september 2010.
-The next and last update to Pd-Extended was in january of 2013, which carried the 0.1-Alpha56 version of cyclone.
-The original cyclone repository carries the version 0.1-alpha-56, and this version of cyclone is also available as "cyclone-v0-0extended" when searching for externals in Pd Vanilla (since Pd Vanilla 0.47-0).
+The 0.1-Alpha55 version of cyclone is found in most of Pd-Extended versions up to Pd-Extended 0.42-5.
+The last release of Pd-Extended is 0.43, from jan-2013, and it carries the 0.1-Alpha56 version of cyclone.
+The last version from the original cyclone repository is 0.1-alpha-56 as well and it can also be foung as "cyclone-v0-0extended" when searching for externals in Pd Vanilla (since Pd Vanilla 0.47-0).

 Fred Jan Kraan's Repository (versions 0.1-Alpha-57 and 0.2beta1):